 Editorial note: All this month, we are focusing on the stories of Muslim women working in charity, whether as the head of some charitable organization, doing volunteer work or anything in between.
 We are exploring what drives these women to give of themselves to others, how they balance that in their lives and what advice they have to encourage others to take up work to help those in need.
 To donate directly to Wafa House, click here.
+Islamic teachings emphasize the importance of community service, considering acts of giving and helping as essential to the faith.
+The Quran and Hadith highlight the virtues of aiding those in need and promoting kindness.
+Engaging in acts of service is spiritually rewarding and brings a sense of fulfillment and purpose.

 Through these acts, one deepens their connection with their faith and community, finding personal and spiritual growth.
 In Islam, serving others is a path to finding true meaning and direction in life, embodying the principle that in giving, we receive.

-In a moving interview, Wijdan Abdallah, a dedicated school psychologist and board member of several organizations, serves as the President of Wafa House.
+Wafa House.
 She shares her inspirational journey with Wafa House, a pivotal agency offering comprehensive support to families grappling with DV, substance abuse and financial hardships.

 Wijdan's commitment to Wafa House began as a volunteer role in 2008.
 She describes her early days: "After I started as a volunteer, I was hired part-time because we didn't have the budget."
 This dedication laid the foundation for the agency's growth, enabling it to secure the necessary funding and expand its services.